 Think of your Luke.
 Could they reduce their tendency to ritualize by "taking control"?

-On this track, we examined effective behavioral strategy number seven: "Reducing Rituals."
+we examined effective behavioral strategy number seven: "Reducing Rituals."
 For this strategy, I use three different smaller techniques.
 These three smaller techniques included: Ritual Restriction; Gradual Selective Ritual Prevention; and Response Delay.

 Online Continuing Education QUESTION 7

 What are three CBT techniques that aid OCD clients in reducing the frequency of their rituals?
 To select and enter your answer go to .

 This CD has covered such topics as: three main obsessive categories; creating a ritual journal; obsessive thoughts; the tridimensional personality; reducing anxiety; imagined exposure; reducing rituals.